 (e) Reporting Deadlines.
 Except as provided in section 95103(a)(7)-(8), each facility operator or supplier must submit an emissions data report no later than April 10 of each calendar year.
 Each electric power entity must submit an emissions data report no later than June 1 of each calendar year.

 (f) Verification Requirement and Deadlines.
-The requirements of this paragraph apply to each reporting entity submitting an emissions data report that indicates emissions equaled or exceeded 25,000 metric tons of CO₂e, including CO₂ from biomass-derived fuels and geothermal sources, electric power entities that are electricity importers or exporters, facilities with sources as identified in section 95101(b)(3), or each reporting entity that has or has had a compliance obligation under the cap-and-trade regulation in any year of the current compliance period.
+The requirements of this paragraph apply to each reporting entity submitting an emissions data report that indicates emissions equaled or exceeded 25,000 metric tons of CO₂e, including CO₂ from biomass-derived fuels and geothermal sources, electric power entities that are electricity importers or exporters, facilities with sources as identified in section 95101(b)(3), or each reporting entity that has or has had a compliance obligation under the Cap-and-Invest Regulation in any year of the current compliance period.
 The requirements of this paragraph apply to reporting entities that have not met the requirements for cessation of verification in section 95101(i).
+The requirements of this paragraph do not apply to data reported under section 95126 by importers of cement and data reported under section 95127 by importers of hydrogen and producers of hydrogen utilizing electricity.
 The reporting entity subject to verification must obtain third-party verification services for that report from a verification body that meets the requirements specified in Subarticle 4 of this article.
 Such services must be completed and separate verification statements for emissions data and for product data, as applicable, must be submitted by the verification body to the Executive Officer by August 10 each year.
 Each reporting entity must ensure that these verification statements are submitted by this deadline.
 Contracting with a verification body without providing sufficient time to complete the verification statements by the applicable deadline will not excuse the reporting entity from this responsibility.
 These requirements are additional to the requirements in 40 CFR §98.3(f).

 (g) Non-submitted/Non-verified Emissions Data Reports.
-When a reporting entity that holds a compliance obligation under the cap-and-trade regulation fails to submit an emissions data report or fails to obtain a positive emissions data verification statement or qualified positive emissions data verification statement by the applicable deadline, the Executive Officer shall develop an assigned emissions level for the reporting entity as set forth in section 95131(c)(5)(A)-(C).
+When a reporting entity subject to verification fails to submit an emissions data report or fails to obtain a positive emissions data verification statement or qualified positive emissions data verification statement by the applicable deadline, the Executive Officer shall develop an assigned emissions level for the reporting entity as set forth in section 95131(c)(5)(A)-(C).

-(h) Reporting in 2018.
-All provisions of the regulation are in full effect for 2019 data reporting in 2020 and beyond, except the following:
+(h) All provisions of the regulation are in full effect for 2027 data reported in 2028 and beyond, except when noted otherwise in this article and in the following cases:

-(1) The requirements of 95101(h) and (i) are effective for 2018 data reported in 2019.
+(1) The provisions of section 95101(h) and (i) of this article are applicable for 2026 data reported in 2027.

-(2) The method in section 95153(a) for continuous bleed pneumatic devices applies to 2019 data reported in 2020.